mhite/extending-splunk-otel-distribution/extending-the-splunk-opentelemetry-distribution.md

 ## Cleanup

-The following steps summarize artifact cleanup for both the Google Cloud and Splunk environments.
+The following section summarizes cleanup steps for both the Google Cloud and Splunk environments.

 ### Google Cloud